-- A. Following development of the technical material and prior to adoption, Grant Recipient shall seek counsel and advice from the city's attorney regarding the legal aspects and implications of zoning, particularly that it has positive influence in the effort to promote fair and affordable housing. - B. The technical material on zoning and the recommended zoning district map shall be prepared in report form suitable for adoption and be submitted to the Department as provided herein.
+- A. Following development of the technical material and prior to adoption, Grant Recipient shall seek counsel and advice from the city's attorney regarding the legal aspects and implications of zoning, particularly that it has a positive influence on the effort to promote fair and affordable housing. - B. The technical material on zoning and the recommended zoning district map shall be prepared in report form suitable for adoption and be submitted to the Department as provided herein.